 - Do the work at a fixed fee and keep costs below estimated budget costs.
 Share the cost savings with the project owner based on a percentage ratio (reward).
 Exceed estimated budget costs, deduct overruns from your fixed fee (penalty).
 This is the cost plus fixed fee and award variant of the cost plus variable fee contract.

 - Do the work to meet a target cost and earn a target fee, with a minimum and maximum deviation from target cost and target fee.
-If project is completed below target costs, share cost savings with project owner.
-If maximum allowable costs are exceeded, there is a decrease in target fee paid to the contractor.
-All these are calculated using a pre-defined slider-rule formula.
+If you complete the project below target costs, share cost savings with project owner.
+If you exceed maximum allowable costs, there is a decrease in target fee paid to the contractor.
+A pre-defined slider-rule formula is used to determine costs.
 This is the cost plus incentive fee variant of the cost plus variable fee contract.

-As a competent contractor with a solid track record of completing projects on schedule and within budget, you can stand to earn a neat bonus.
-The general rule for the cost plus award fee contract is cost savings are shared fifty/fifty with the project owner.
+As a competent contractor with a solid track record of completing projects on schedule and within budget, you can therefore, stand to earn a neat bonus.
+Moreover, the general rule for the cost plus award fee contract isthat you will share the cost savings fifty/fifty with the project owner.
 For every dollar you save on the roof construction costs, you keep 50 cents.